 Employee reviews can be an intimidating process for both parties — especially if you’ve never been a part of the process before.
 Occasionally, the review process gets clouded with an air of negativity and judgment, but it should be an open forum for praise and constructive criticism.
 The manager can share what the employee does well — where they shine — and what areas the employee can improve upon.
 It’s an opportunity for growth and a discussion for the future.

-A review needs to be more than just a pat on the back, “good job,” or “needs improvement.”
+The most oportun employee reviews need to be more than just a pat on the back, “good job,” or “needs improvement.”
 Remember, it’s an opportunity for growth.
 A manager needs to offer thoughtful and thorough feedback in order for the employee to learn from the experience.
 In turn, an employee needs to keep an open mind.

 According to Tiny Pulse’s 2017 Employee Engagement Report, 79% of employees don’t think their organization’s review process is that great to begin with.
 Don’t let your employees be a part of that.
 Be good at reviewing.
 Or, if you think your review process needs work, consider the following to instill change in your company: